Understanding Non-Conformance: Definition and Impact

 - Documentation Non-Conformance: Documentation is a critical aspect of many industries, especially in regulated sectors like healthcare and manufacturing.
 Documentation non-conformance refers to errors or inaccuracies in records, reports, or documentation that can have legal, safety, or compliance implications.

 - Regulatory Non-Conformance: In highly regulated industries, organizations must adhere to specific laws, regulations, and standards.
-Regulatory non-conformance occurs when an organization fails to comply with these requirements, potentially leading to legal penalties or other serious consequences.
+Regulatory it occurs when an organization fails to comply with these requirements, potentially leading to legal penalties or other serious consequences.

-Causes of Non-Conformance
+Causes Of Non-Conformance

-Non-conformance can stem from various sources, and understanding these root causes is essential for effective prevention and management.
+It can stem from various sources, and understanding these root causes is essential for effective prevention and management.
 Some common causes include:

-- Human Error: Mistakes made by employees, whether due to lack of training, oversight, or fatigue, can result in non-conformance issues.
+- Human Error: Mistakes made by employees, whether due to lack of training, oversight, or fatigue, can result in issues.

 - Inadequate Training: Insufficient training or a lack of clear procedures can lead to employees not understanding or following the correct processes.